Juliana Sakae

-Juliana Sakae is a Brazilian journalist and filmmaker whose work focuses on social issue documentaries, human rights and children.
+Juliana Sakae is a Brazilian journalist and filmmaker whose work focuses on social issues documentaries, human rights and children.
 Her first film, Bleu et Rouge, tells the story of Haiti through the eyes of seven Haitian teenagers, and was filmed the summer before the 2010 Haiti earthquake.
 Bleu et Rouge screened in several festivals in Brazil and it also was used to raise funds for Haitian earthquake victims.

 Sakae's documentary, Antigirl, about a street artist won the Best Short Doc at the Los Angeles Film and Script Festival and was selected at the Female Eye Film Festival in Toronto.